andredelai/ArduinoAMASPLib/AMASPLib/README.md

  SIP - Slave Interruption Packet
  CEP - Communication Error Packet

 The protocol is transparent to the user that only needs to use the AMASP Arduino Library functions to implement his own applications.
-See the examples codes!
+Please, take a look at the example codes.

 AMASPArduinoLib is under test and improvements, if you have any problem using it, please send a mail to the author (Spanish, Portuguese or English) adelai@gmail.com.

 Contributors will be welcome!

-Wants to design an AMASP library to other platforms?
+Do you want to design an AMASP library to other platforms?
 Be my guest!

 Documentation about AMASP available here:  https://doi.org/10.14209/jcis.2019.1